cooked/cooked.github.io/_posts/2022-10-03-zephyr_os_trinamic.md

 ## State of the art

 The driver supports both **SPI and UART** communication protocols.
-It provides a set of console commands to configure the driver and to run the stepper motor in **velocity or position mode, using the internal ramp generator**.
+It provides a set of console commands to configure the driver and to run the stepper motor in **velocity or position mode, using the internal ramp generator**.Source code is available on [GitHub](https://github.com/cooked/zephyr-trinamic).

 ### TODOs